coolsamson7/inject/README.md

 // this is usually a static var in a class! var logger = LogManager.getLogger(forClass: MyClass.self) // will build the fully qualified name

-logger.warn("och!") // this is a autoclosure!
+logger.warn("ouch!") // this is a autoclosure!
 ```
 Provided log destinations are
 * console